Yakoov/alx-zero_day/0x03-git/README.md

 This is me playing with git as a begineer
-Gitting is cool and difficult also challenging
+Gitting is cool and difficult also challenging.